jssteinberg/some-makeup/src/routes/style/info/index.md

 1. Fix default CSS: so displaying content and styling is safe on any device by not overflowing; to prevent inline elements from affecting line-height, and; so defaults are consistent between elements.
 2. Improve default CSS, partly reset some elements, so more restyling and *doing* programming is as intuitive as can be---generally and cross-browser.
 3. Add basic CSS rules for better, basic typography and for easier typographic styling.

-Also, when natural, provide CSS properties/variables to make adjustments easier when needed.
+- *Also, when natural, provide CSS properties/variables to make adjustments easier when needed.*

-The items naturally splits into different files---*the last item can be endlessly expanded on*---so the needed base code can be imported.
+The items quite naturally splits into different files, so only the needed code can be imported.
 This also makes the ‘pure’ fix file less opinionated.

-1. fix.css
-2. do.css
-3. space.css and flow.css

 [amcr]: https://piccalil.li/blog/a-modern-css-reset/
 [cc]: https://cube.fyi/